mj3b/juno/quick_start_guide.md

 1. **Open the Dashboard**
    - Navigate to http://localhost:5173
-   - You should see the Jira AI Analytics Dashboard
+   - You should see the JUNO Dashboard

 2. **Try Sample Queries**
    - "How many tickets are assigned to John Doe?"